grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi looked at the rusted and dented ramp leading from the deck of the _Prospect_ to the dock, then back to Gregory.
 "Just undo its securing lines.
 We are going to leave it here."

 Hemi turned back towards the sail, hearing a distant 'fuck' rise up from the depths of the cargo hold.
 He was up on the bridge of the sail a few seconds later asking Percy to make sure Gregory got the deck cleared for leaving dock.
 A few seconds after that he was on the PA in the control room, calling Sir Trelew and Bastian to meet him immediately.
-They both arrived from the galley shortly after that.
+They both arrived from the galley moments later.

 "Our pursuing sub problem has arrived once again Bastian.
 Get the diesels started, we are leaving.
 Sir Trelew: if you can pilot us back to the main channel in a hurry, there will be a significant bonus for you."